5 tips for making your garden friendlier for native birds

 A pinch of salt...yes you can add just a pinch of salt to the mixture to add some flavour.

-Two quick tips to help with making a possum catch;
+Two quick tips to help increase making a possum catch;

 1. Fresh bait - apple chunks should be changed every 4-5 days

-2. 'Blaze' the tree trunk - 5 parts plain flour to 1 part icing sugar, make a generous cup, spread 10cm wide by 50cm in length on lower tree trunk.
+2. 'Blaze' the tree trunk - 5 parts plain flour to 1 part icing sugar, make a generous cup, spread by hand making a line approx 10cm wide by 50cm in length on the lower tree trunk.
 This is standard practice by commercial trappers.
-Possums are curious and will come at night to investigate the blaze, take one look at your trap baited with fresh apple and .... you have your photo for the monthly catch competition.
+Possums are curious and will come at night to investigate the blaze, take one look at your trap baited with fresh apple and.... you have your photo for the regular catch competitions.

 FREQUENTLY ASKED QUESTIONS